Keko201/Khaled-s-Portfolio/README.md

 #posts file contains all projects
-#includes file contains description and skills
+#config.yml has skills and description